mirzawaqasahmed/f5-big-iq-lab/docs/class01/module3/lab2.rst

 ----------------------------------------------
 In this lab, we are going to delete an application using Ansible.

-.. warning :: **olivia** is used to execute Ansible playbooks, make sure it has the correct permission and is a LOCAL user (c.f.
-Class 1 Module 1)

 Open a SSH session to *Ubuntu Lamp Server* in UDF.

 **olivia** user is used to execute the playbook: